htetpaihtun/docker-for-my-friends/chapter-5/README.md

 #### 5.3.1 FROM Instruction

 The FROM INSTRUCTION initializes a new build stage and sets the Base Image for subsequent instructions.
-Every Dockerfile starts with at least one FROM instruction usually in very beginning.
+Every Dockerfile starts with at least one FROM instruction usually at the start as based image.

+You can use `FROM` instrcution with any image you like as long as it is pullable via Container Registry or locally exists.

+You will always want to use just minimum

 #### 5.3.2 ARG Instruction